Imgkl/RasaServer/README.md

 # Rasa Server

-Pick a movie by mood.
+Trying to answer the age old question "What to watch tonight?"

 ## What is this?
-A small server that sits next to Jellyfin and organizes your library by mood.
+A small companion server that sits next to Jellyfin and organizes your library by mood.
 It powers the tvOS app (where you actually browse/watch) and serves a minimal web UI for setup, sync, and tag editing.

-- tvOS app: the viewing experience (separate app)
+- tvOS, iOS, MacOS app: The viewing experience (separate app which is in WIP)
-- Web UI: admin only (setup, sync, tags)
+- Web UI: For setup, sync, tags

+> [!IMPORTANT]
+> This app is pretty much useless if you don't have jellyfin setup

 ## How it fits
 - Runs alongside Jellyfin
 - Keeps a local, mood‑tagged catalog
-- tvOS app points at this server
+- Client app points at this server
-- Web UI is for admins, not viewers
+- Web UI is for admins.

 ## What you do here (admin)
 - Connect to Jellyfin and run syncs